 Condensate is likely to form in the venting system attached to this water heater.
 The vent pipe should be sloped downward away from the blower assembly (not less than 1/8" (3.2 mm) nor greater than 1/2" (12.7 mm) per foot (30 cm) maximum).
 If the vent piping is vented level or sloped upwards away from the blower assembly, then adequate means for draining and disposing of the condensate needs to be made by the installer.
 Two 3/8" condensate hoses should be connected to the built in drain ports of blower outlet adaptor.
-If a VAA is installed, a 3/8" condensate hose should be connected to the barb fitting on it; otherwise the unused barb fitting on vent pipe assembly #2 should be plugged with one of the break-away plugs.
+The unused barb fitting on vent pipe assembly #2 should be plugged with one of the break-away plugs.
 See Figure 17.